A spotter’s guide to the men and women of finance.

 This will not be how they remember it.
 General counsel will even, occasionally but without irony, accept industry awards for their talents.
 Those with an ounce of self-awareness will loudly attribute any such gongs to the relentless hard work and unique skill mix of their team, without which none of their legerdemain would have been possible.
 Then again, GCs and self-awareness go together like soup and naval signaling systems.

-The general counsel will talk a great game, but will hand practical management of the “90 minutes” to her ball-breaker of a COO, a management consultant without the first clue about the law, let alone what a modern legal department actually does, who in turn will saddle jobbing lawyers with the hard-yards of thinking up something meaningful way of filling out the boxes in his PowerPoint deck.
-Jobbing lawyers who, you’d think, would be better spending their time managing risk, rather than inspecting their navels looking for it.
+In essence, a general counsel will talk a great game, but will hand practical management of the “90 minutes” to his ball-breaker of a COO, a management consultant without the first clue about the law, let alone what a modern legal department actually does, who in turn will saddle jobbing lawyers with the hard-yards of thinking up something meaningful way of filling out the boxes in his PowerPoint deck.
+Jobbing lawyers who, you’d think, would be better spending their time managing risk, rather than peering into their navels looking for it.

-How to become general counsel of a bulge bracket investment bank
+How to become general counsel of an investment bank

 Not easy, if you are not to the manor born.